batiak/PepseGame/README.md

 Animated day-night cycle with sun and sun halo

-**The sun wears a yellow ribbon, wishing all the Israeli hostages a safe and swift return home.
+**The sun wears a yellow ribbon, wishing all the Israeli hostages come home fast as possible..

 Player-controlled avatar with jump/run/idle animations